Iamsterdam City Card 2018

 What are the transport benefits with an Iamsterdam card?

-You get a public transport OV chip-card which is valid for free public transport (GVB trams/metro/buses only) for the duration of the card.
+You get a public transport OV chip-card which is valid for free public transport (GVB trams/metro/buses only in the Amsterdam city area) for the duration of the card.
 It activates on first use and you need to check-in and check-out for each journey using the card readers.

 Train journeys (such as Schiphol to Amsterdam) and EBS Waterland buses are NOT valid with the card.
 The Amsterdam & Region Day ticket can be bought by card holders for €10 (normally €13.50) at the Iamsterdam outlets.